fikrianggara/fikrianggara/README.md

 <h1 align="center">Hi, I'm Fikri</h1>
 <h3 align="center">A passionate long life learner from Indonesia.</h3>

-- Currently working on my internship project, participate in JuaraGCP event and learning jetpack compose.
+- Currently working on my internship project.

 - Have interest in web and mobile dev, machine learning and AI, distributed system design and knowledge graph, also data science and data engineering stuff.